Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it refers to ignoring a serious situation or being frivolous during a crisis.
-The phrase derives from a historical anecdote but is now figurative and not tied to literal fiddling or Rome burning.
+The idiom derives from a historical anecdote but is now figurative and not tied to literal fiddling or Rome burning.

 Origin: